 How ChatGPT Determines Authority

 ChatGPT doesn’t use backlinks or technical SEO metrics to determine authority.
-Instead, it learns from patterns across the content it was trained on.
-Key factors include:
+Instead, it relies on patterns from the data it was trained on.

-- Repetition of your name + niche (e.g., “Brent Carnduff, SEO expert for financial advisors”)
+- Repetition of your name + niche (e.g., “Jane Smith, fee-only financial advisor in Denver”)

-- Mentions in trusted, public content (blogs, directories, Reddit, Quora, etc.)
+- Mentions in trusted, public content (blogs, directories, Reddit, Quora, podcasts with transcripts)

-- Clear, structured writing that’s easy to paraphrase
+- Clear, structured writing that’s easy for ChatGPT to paraphrase

 - Being quoted or referenced by others